If you are in the world of fitness or are familiar with CrossFit, you have probably heard of the Murph Challenge.

 The Murph Challenge is a tough, long workout.

 For most people this workout will take more than an hour.
-Currently, the world record time for completing the Murph Challenge is held by Alex Blenis, who completed the workout in just over 22 minutes (3).
+Currently, the world record time for completing the Murph Challenge is held by Alex Blenis, who completed the workout in just over 32 minutes and 41 seconds (3).

 You will need endurance as well as strength to complete the Murph Challenge.
 In fact, research has shown that one-rep-max strength has little to no correlation with a workout such as the Murph (